-Multifunction Lever Features
+Washer And Wiper Controls

-- 1 Front Mist/Washer 2 - Wiper Speeds
+1 - Front Mist/Washer2 - Wiper Speeds

-- 3 Rear Wiper/Washer
+3 - Rear Wiper/Washer

-- 4 Low/High Beam and Flash

-1. Multifunction Lever - Mist, Front Wiper and Washer
+1. Mist, Front Wiper and Washer

 Press the end of the multifunction lever inward to the first detent and release to clear the windshield.
-Pressing the multifunction lever inward to the second detent will cause the washers to spray for a maximum of 10 seconds, or until the lever is released, and the wipers will cycle three times.
+Pressing the multifunction lever inward to the second detent will cause the washers to spray for a maximum of 10 seconds, or until the multifunction lever is released, and the wipers will cycle three times.

-NOTE: If the multifunction lever is depressed while in the delay range, the wipers will operate for several seconds after the lever is released, and then resume the intermittent interval previously selected.

-If the multifunction lever is depressed while in the off position, the wipers will operate for approximately two wipe cycles and automatically turn off.
+- If the multifunction lever is pressed while in the delay range, the wipers will operate for several seconds after the multifunction lever is released, and then resume the intermittent interval previously selected. - If the multifunction lever is pressed while in the off position, the wipers will operate for approximately two wipe cycles and automatically turn off.